 Church of San Francesco

+The 'painting' is a large cycle of frescoes around the altar end (the Bacci Chapel) of the church representing the "Legend of the Cross" by Piero della Francesca (1417-1492), who was inspired by the Golden legend of Jacobus de Voragine (1230-1298).
 The decoration of the Bacci Chapel was initiated by Bicci di Lorenzo (1373-1452), and then concluded by Piero della Francesca in the middle of the 15th century.

-More Arco religious monuments
+More Arezzo religious monuments

 The interior of this church is divided into three naves with a raised presbytery above the crypt in which lies the reliquary of San Donato.
 On the main altar there is a polyptych by Pietro Lorenzetti (1285-1348), dated 1320.

 Highlights close to Arezzo